Keruspe/blog/posts/2012-11-22-knowing-your-system-part-basics-on-unixlike-systems.md

 * The part of your hard drive where your system lays.
 * Extra configuration for your kernel.

-When your kernel has successfully initialized everything, it then gives the power to a root process, comonly called "init", which goal is to track all the other processes that you and your system will run.
+When your kernel has successfully initialized everything, it then gives the power to a root process, commonly called "init", which goal is to track all the other processes that you and your system will run.
 The init process will then reach a few breakpoints (which can be called runlevels, or targets).
 To each of these breakpoints correspond a list of process that must be started.
 This is how all the root components of your system are